BenedictPinedaJr/bicycle-data-analysis-project/README.md

 The purpose of this case study is to analyze the data of a fictional company and create a recommended solution for their business needs in order to showcase my data analysis skills.

 A bike-share company in Chicago named Cyclistic wants to design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ.

 **Python and Jupyter Notebook was used for the data analysis process**